-The SIM card must be ordered online (link in French) or bought in an SFR shop (link in French).
+The SIM card must be ordered online (link in French) or bought in an SFR store (link in French).
 The top-ups can be ordered online or bought in SFR shops, in supermarkets or in Relay shops (including in airports).

 This website offers the purchase of prepaid SIM cards to use in France.

 With a delivery of 7 to 10 days in Europe and 12 to 15 days for the rest of the world, you will have a SIM card as soon as you arrive in France.
 You can do everything online: choose the offer you’re most interested in and place your order right away.
 For the tourists in French territory, this company offers a SIM card and a bundle for 25€, which allows you to make calls, send texts in France and use the internet.
 The advantage is that you can use the 25€ however you want to.
 Moreover, this bundle has an unlimited validity!